Governance, risk management, and compliance: GRC data warehousing and business intelligence

 GRC vendors with an integrated data framework are now able to offer custom built GRC data warehouse and business intelligence solutions.
-This allows high value data from any number of existing GRC applications to be collated and analysed.
+This allows high value data from any number of existing GRC applications to be collated and analyzed.

 The aggregation of GRC data using this approach adds significant benefit in the early identification of risk and business process (and business control) improvement.

 Further benefits to this approach include (i) it allows existing, specialist and high value applications to continue without impact (ii) organizations can manage an easier transition into an integrated GRC approach because the initial change is only adding to the reporting layer and (iii) it provides a real-time ability to compare and contrast data value across systems that previously had no common data scheme.'

+GRC tangent solutions include Regulatory Technology (RegTech).
+Providers like Regology and Cube provide regulatory content and intelligence that seamlessly integrates with GRC platform.